MoBensaleh/Genome-Fractal/README.md

 # Genome-Fractal
 The "Chaos Game" is a popular algorithm for generating fractal patterns using numeric or discrete input sequences.
 By inputting a genomic sequence, a "chaos game representation" (CGR) of that sequence can be generated.
-This CGR can be used to study the characteristics of the genomic sequence, with applications in bioinformatics.
+This CGR can be used to study the characteristics of the genomic sequence.

 The objective of this project is to develop a C program that can produce CGRs for genomic sequences.
 The program takes a single argument, a non-negative integer that is a power of 2.
 This value determines the size of the output CGR plot, which is N x N characters in size.
 The output is a text-based plot produced on the standard output.
 The program uses rational numbers to represent coordinates within the plot, and includes safeguards to prevent overflow during calculations.